cpmech/gosl/mpi/README.md

 ### Communication between 3 processors

-The following code can be executed with the following command:
+The next code can be executed with the following command:
 ```bash
 mpirun -np 3 go run my_mpi_code.go
 ```